MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 > [!IMPORTANT]
 > This is pre-release documentation for a preview program that isn’t available to everyone and is subject to change.

-With servicing profiles, you can automatically deliver monthly Office updates for specific users or groups.
-You can throttle updates for users where network bandwidth is an issue and you can enable update waves for controlled roll-outs based on whether devices meet specific criteria.
+Servicing profiles let you automatically deliver monthly Office updates for specific users or groups.
 You can apply a servicing profile to a set of devices in the Microsoft 365 Apps admin center.
 When you apply the profile, the following changes occur:

 - The devices are moved to the Monthly Enterprise Channel
 - Updates to the device come from the Office Content Delivery Network (CDN)